Jesse-21/b7b/README.md

-# B7B - an open-source [BEB](https://github.com/bebverse/protocol) dimension browser
+# B7B - an open-source [BEB](https://github.com/bebdomains/protocol) dimension browser

-_See [bebverse/universe](https://github.com/bebverse/universe) for the active development of bebOS dimensions._
+_See [bebdomains/universe](https://github.com/bebdomains/universe) for the active development of bebOS dimensions._

 <img src="./b7b_logo.png" width="200" />

 [B7B](https://b7b.xyz) is a static web client for bebOS.
-It is not tied to or centralized to BEBverse servers, and uses an open-source [resolver contract](https://github.com/bebverse/contracts) to browse and query dimensions.
+It is not tied to or centralized to bebOS Labs, and uses an open-source [resolver contract](https://github.com/bebdomains/contracts) to browse and query dimensions.

 ### Deployments: